teuben/nemo/docs/source/starlab.rst

 Examples
 ~~~~~~~~

-These examples taken from http://www.sns.ias.edu/~starlab/examples/
+These examples were taken from http://www.sns.ias.edu/~starlab/examples/,

-Note: Most tools are just simple interfaces onto the corresponding
-library functions, so the tasks listed below could all also be carried
-out by compiled programs rather than by pipes.
-However, the use of
-pipes is in many ways clearer and much more flexible.

-An up-to-date list may be found in the file EXAMPLES in the Starlab
+but an up-to-date list may be found in the file EXAMPLES in the Starlab
 distribution.
+If installed within NEMO, this should be in
+$NEMO/local/starlab/EXAMPLES.

 For details on a specific tool, type

 .. code-block::